hikoworks/hikolang/doc/language/units_and_tags.md

 The same rules apply independently to every domain.

-A dimension whose exponent becomes zero disappears from the normalized representation.
-This is what makes unit cancellation possible: `m / m` becomes the dimensionless vector: `SI(0,0,0,0,0,0,0)` and therefore produces an ordinary scalar.
+When every exponent in a given domain's vector hits zero, that whole domain vector is removed from the type.
+This is what makes unit cancellation possible:
+`m / m` becomes cancels out and therefore produces an ordinary scalar.

 ## Tags